Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

     // [Description of what this line/block of code does
     ```

-- Review the documentation to ensure it's accurate, then click on `Insert at cursor` to replace the `PlanesController.cs` method with the new documentation.
+- Review the documentation to ensure it's accurate, then click on `Apply in Editor` to replace the `PlanesController.cs` method with the new documentation.

 > [!NOTE]
 > The difference is that in editor Chat does light documentation vs GitHub Copilot window does a thorough job documenting every important section of code.